-We have set out six principles for the review which we believe should shape that national conversation:
+At the start of the review, we set out six principles for the review which we believe should shape the national conversation:

 - Customers at the heart: a reformed railway which unlocks a new generation of innovation and investment and, where it makes sense, choice for customers.